 As more of what Canadians buy and consume is sourced from Southeast Asia, we have become increasingly aware of the environmental and the social issues associated with resource extraction in this region.
-For example, in recent years major controversies have emerged around what has been labeled slavery in the Thai fisheries sector, which directly and indirectly supplies a lot the seafood sold in Canada.
+For example, in recent years major controversies have emerged around what has been labelled slavery in the Thai fisheries sector, which directly and indirectly supplies a lot the seafood sold in Canada.
 Similar controversies surround the expansion of palm oil plantations, land grabbing for the purpose of growing cash crops like rubber, and the effectiveness of programs to pay rural people to conserve forests for the purpose of carbon sequestration to make up for carbon emissions elsewhere.

-At the same time the tools and mechanisms for managing forestry, fisheries, plantations, and aquaculture in Southeast Asia have been transformed in recent years.
-This includes a proliferation of schemes that aim to provide market incentives for sustainable management or conservation, and the growing influence of corporations, conservation organizations, and other non-state institutions in creating and enforcing rules for managing fisheries, forestry, and land use practices.
+At the same time the tools and mechanisms for managing forestry, fisheries, plantations and aquaculture in Southeast Asia have been transformed in recent years.
+This includes a proliferation of schemes that aim to provide market incentives for sustainable management or conservation, and the growing influence of corporations, conservation organizations, and other non-state institutions in creating and enforcing rules for managing fisheries, forestry and land use practices.
 While many people see much promise in these sorts of approaches, others label them ‘neoliberalizing’, and criticize them for being ineffective, for their negative impacts on rural people and workers, their lack of democratic accountability.

 Exploring New Directions in Environmental Governance

 In other sections of this website we describe some of the projects being undertaken by project participants.
-Much of the fieldwork is being carried out by graduate students, with over 15 students enrolled in universities in Southeast Asia, Canada, the Netherlands, and Australia currently contributing.
-Faculty participants are also conducting research, as well as working with graduate students on their research projects.
+Much of the fieldwork is being carried out by graduate students, with over 15 students enrolled in universities in Southeast Asia, Canada, the Netherlands and Australia currently contributing.
+Faculty participants are also conducting research as well as working with graduate students on their research projects.